A-Cesari-Fin/american-basket-options-freefem/README.md

 ### Configuration Parameters

-The script defines several groups of parameters that can be modified:
+All the following parameters can be modified in the `VIA-american_r2.edp` file:

 #### Algorithm Parameters
 * `m`: Mesh size parameter (default: 40)